DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 Some of the devices worked with IFTTT, so I could at least get a few lights to go on and off on a schedule, but it was hardly impressive stuff.

-But I digress from the point of this blog entry: *how I got others to pay for my home automation.*
+But I digress from the point of this blog entry: *how eBay paid for my home automation.*

 On this road to home automation, I was aghast at the cost of a some ‘gateway’ products.
 I concluded that I could only justify buying the equipment if I sold the old equipment that new devices made redundant.
 So, I advertised two items on eBay and was amazed at how quickly they got snapped up.
 That started me on a selling frenzy; I would search the loft for old kit I no longer used and sell anything that had now been out evolved by recent purchases.